sap-linuxlab/community.sap_install/docs/getting_started/secure-your-passwords.md

 ## Run playbook which uses vault-encrypted content

-For the encryption to work during ansible / ansible-playbook execution you have to tell ansible to prompt for the vault password.
+As soon as a vault-encrypted value is present in your playbook, ansible will require the vault password to be entered for playbook execution.
+Add `--ask-vault` to your `ansible-playbook` command to prompt for this "master key" password and allow secure decryption.

 ```bash
 ansible-playbook tasks_with_secrets.yml [...] --ask-vault